 Our reporting currency is RMB.
 This prospectus supplement also contains translations of certain foreign currency amounts into U.S. dollars for the convenience of the reader.
+Unless otherwise noted, all translations from RMB to U.S. dollars in this prospectus supplement are made at a rate of RMB6.3726 to US\$1.00, the exchange rate in effect as of December 30, 2021 as set forth in the H.10 statistical release of The Board of Governors of the Federal Reserve System.
 We make no representation that any RMB or U.S. dollar amounts referred to in this prospectus supplement could have been or could be converted into U.S. dollars or RMB, as the case may be, at any particular rate, or at all.
-On January 7, 2022, the noon buying rate for RMB was RMB6.3769 to US\$1.00.
+On March 25, 2022, the exchange rate in effect as set forth in the H.10 statistical release of The Board of Governors of the Federal Reserve System was RMB6.3658 to US\$1.00.